trustcharlie/trust-charlie-dickens-blog/content/blog/why-ethnography-matters/index.md

 As far as they were concerned, I was researching the presupposed tension between artistic and economic logic within the context of a commercial music agency.
 Technically, I did research that.
 However, between the lines of what was being said while I was working away in their open office space in the centre of Amsterdam, I picking up certain themes that ran much deeper than my initial research question.
 The talking, laughter, complaining, confusion, sighing, shouting and singing (there was lots of that) - in other words: the organizations’ everydayness - painted a picture that was much more complex than I could have imagined initially.

-I have tried to capture part of that picture in my [MSc thesis](https://www.ubvu.vu.nl/pub/fulltext/scripties/26_2544913_0.pdf) The Wow-Jobs, The Cash Cows and The Misfits: An ethnography on the tension between economic logic and artistic logic in a commercial music agency.
+I have tried to capture part of that picture in my [MSc thesis](https://www.ubvu.vu.nl/pub/fulltext/scripties/26_2544913_0.pdf) 'The Wow-Jobs, The Cash Cows and The Misfits: An ethnography on the tension between economic logic and artistic logic in a commercial music agency'.
 I’m still not over how much of a mouthful that title is - what the hell was I thinking?.

 *Of course, the portrait that is an organizations’ culture is never completely finished.
 Yet I am convinced it would not even be possible to make a rough sketch of it without ethnography.
 *